 "Defend sovereignty, Diaoyu Islands belong to China."
-Source: Yves Tiberghien situation, independently of the top-down campaign.
+Source: Yves Tiberghien are actually deeply motivated and angry about the situation, independently of the top-down campaign.
 As witnessed in very casual conversations across the country this month with taxi drivers, students, common people, or foreign trained scholars, there is a real groundswell of anger against Japan for nationalizing the Diaoyus/Senkakus.
 People are quickly reminded of the 1894-1895 war and all that follows.
-They assert spontaneous anger and it becomes a conversation at family dinner tables, during which the government is often criticized for not being forceful enough against
+They assert spontaneous anger and it becomes a conversation at family dinner tables, during which the government is www asiapacific.ca often criticized for not being forceful enough against Japan.
+It is better to acknowledge this grassroots reality in order to evaluate events correctly and react accordingly.
+The move taken by Japan unifies the population behind government actions.